 - A Bug's Life had a darker deconstruction.
 The film's Grasshoppers just mug the ants for their food every winter.
 The story revolves around the ants mustering an army to stand up to them.
 However at the end, one of the Grasshoppers, Molt, leaves his former life of decadence to work in the circus as a strongman, because anybody is capable of change.

 - The Tigger Movie has a light retool of it as a side story.
 The other animals are too busy helping Tigger with his personal dilemma to prepare for the winter.
 The hard working Rabbit scolds them for this, but when things worsen he takes pity as well.
 For their loyalty however, Tigger afterwards supplies for them, compromising the two endings to show both sides can come out better looking out for each other.

-- In a Russian joke, the grasshopper (a female) passes the ant during the winter while she is wearing a fur coat and he is working hard wearing a torn coat and boots:Ant: Hey, grasshopper, where are you going?
+- In a Russian joke, based on Ivan Krylov'snote poem, the grasshopper (a female) passes the ant during the winter while she is wearing a fur coat and he is working hard wearing a torn coat and boots:Ant: Hey, Grassy, where are you going?

 Grasshopper: It's boring, so I decided to go to some club, I heard there are all kind of famous writers assembling there today.

-Ant: Listen, if you'll see Krylovnote there, tell him he's a bullshiter.
+Ant: Listen, if you see Krylov there, tell him he's a bullshiter.